Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 Q6.
 Why did Malcolm sign his surname “McLeran”?

 A6.
 It appears Malcolm was consistent with this spelling of his surname.
 See Family Names.
 Q7.
 How long after Donald and Clara married did the McLaran family live at Kilkevan?
 A7.
-The sale proceeds and the income from Kilkevan and Haran eventually allowed Donald and his growing family of 5 children - then aged between 2 and 11 - to move to Dalby around 1890.
-There he built a home and the McLaran Cordial Factory.
-Donald and Clara must have thought that the decades (4 decades for Donald, almost 3 for Clara) of hard agricultural work were now firmly behind them .....
+The sale proceeds and the income from Kilkevan and Haran eventually allowed Donald and his growing family of five children - then aged between two and 11 - to move to Dalby around 1890.
+There he built a home adjoining the McLaran Cordial Factory.
+Donald and Clara must have thought that the decades (4 decades for Donald, almost 3 for Clara) of hard agricultural work were now firmly behind them ...
 Q8.
 When did Donald and Clara commence to live continuously at Kilkevan?
 A8.
-Duncan James McLaran's birth certificate suggests that Clara may have been residing in Dalby in December 1879, despite it inaccurate reference to Frogmore.
+Duncan James McLaran's birth certificate suggests that Clara may have been residing in Dalby in December 1879, despite its inaccurate reference to Frogmore.
 By March 1883 however, Kilkevan was considered a suitable place for the marriage ceremony of Jane Rider's daughter, Isabella, and Andrew Glover. |